GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-100/index.md

 and my speaker notes to appear on the other display.

-The Multi-Screen Window Placement API makes it possible to enumerate the displays connected to the users machine, and place windows on specific screens.
+The Multi-Screen Window Placement API makes it possible to enumerate the displays connected to the user's machine, and place windows on specific screens.

 You can quickly check if there's more than one screen connected to the device with `window.screen.isExtended`.